-Adjust the seat in front of a child restraint to ensure proper installation according to the child restraint manual.
-Move the front seat forward to avoid contact between the child restraint and the seat or any accessories mounted to the seat.
+The seat in front of an installed child restraint should be adjusted to ensure proper installation according to the child restraint manual.

 Wherever a child restraint is installed, be sure to follow the instructions that came with the child restraint and secure the child restraint properly.